 And as I tell my story, just as it is, the part of me that has struggled to keep the secret can begin to relax.
 The more truthful I am, the less she has to guard.
 When it’s all out there, in the open, she can finally abandon her post and re-join life.
 No more hiding.
 No more protecting myself and others from the truth of me.

 She’s exhausted.
-It has required all her strength to keep the shame and the dirt hidden from view.
 And she’s afraid.
 The fear that has pulsated through her veins – my veins – all these years doesn’t go away just like that.

 The fear of letting other people see my deepest hurt, my most vulnerable self.
 To let you see that I’m damaged, and that this damage is woven into my life in ways I can’t even explain; that by now it has strangely, beautifully, become part of the tapestry that is me.
 That when you come close enough, nothing about me is perfect.
 Just human.

 Silence is how we try to protect ourselves from being seen and found unworthy.
 But I’m willing to be seen, because my story isn’t just my story anymore.
 It’s a torch I’m raising above my head, into the darkness, to light this path for others who might need it.
 To help make the journey towards breaking the silence a little easier.

 I’ve listened to the voices telling me to keep it down, to let the past be past and not bring that old stuff up anymore.
 Voices inside of me and voices of other people – well meaning, embarrassed, uncomfortable, ill-informed voices, trying to keep pain and shame at arms length, asking me not to upset status quo.